-With goods being trapped on the Ever Given for months, the integrity of products within each container was completely compromised and millions, if not billions, of dollars, were gone within a day of being trapped.
+The Ever Given remained stranded for months, which compromised the integrity of products within each container.
+Millions, if not billions, of dollars, were gone within a day of being trapped.

 To make matters worse, the Ever Given wasn’t the only ship being delayed — so were the 370+ ships behind it.
 And because of the media spectacle, criminals around the world were receiving intel, live, as news fronts reported on the issue.